fractal-analytics-platform/fractal-web/docs/development/structure.md

 To avoid duplicating the logic of each fractal-server endpoint and simplify the error handling, a special Svelte route has been setup to act like a transparent proxy: `src/routes/api/[...path]/+server.js`.
 This is one of the suggested way to handle a different backend [according to Svelte Kit FAQ](https://kit.svelte.dev/docs/faq#how-do-i-use-x-with-sveltekit-how-do-i-use-a-different-backend-api-server).

-So, by default, the AJAX calls performed by the front-end have exactly the same path and payload of the fractal-server API, but are sent to the Node.js Svelte back-end.
+So, by default, the AJAX calls performed by the front-end have the same path and payload of the fractal-server API, but are sent to the Node.js Svelte back-end.
+Some Python API endpoints (like the `/auth` and `/admin` endpoints) that don't start with `/api` are handled in a slightly different way.
+Indeed, the `/api` prefix is needed by `hooks.server.js` to detect if the received call is an AJAX call, in order to process the token expiration in a custom way.
+To preserve this behavior for all the API calls these paths are rewritten adding the `/api` prefix.

+Summarizing, the frontend code:

+* uses exactly the same path of the fractal-server API for the `/api` endpoints
+* uses `/api/auth` for `/auth` endpoints
+* uses `/api/admin` for `/admin` endpoints

 Other than the AJAX calls, there are also some calls to fractal-server API done by Svelte SSR, while generating the HTML page.
 These requests are defined in files under `src/lib/server/api/v1`.
-Here requests are grouped by contexts as `auth_api`, `monitoring_api`, [...].
+Here requests are grouped by contexts as `auth_api`, `admin_api`, [...].

 ### An example using actions